locnshe153204/web/README.md

 # web
-This is a demo for me to learn how to make a web
+This is a demo showing how to make a web with login and register function :
+Code in OOP